 Applying to Graduate Programs

 If you are interested in applying to a Clark University College of Professional and Continuing Education (COPACE) graduate degree program, the first step should be a meeting with the appropriate Graduate Programs staff for an informational session.
 This meeting is also important for those who have been taking courses but are now ready to apply for admission.
-Please call COPACE Graduate Programs at (508) 793-7212 for an appointment.
+Please call COPACE Graduate Programs at (508) 793-7217 for an appointment.
+All questions regarding the application process can be directed to the Graduate Program Admissions Office at email@example.com or (508) 793-7377.

-- There is a non-refundable application fee of $40 (money order made payable to Clark University).
-Admission to the Graduate School may be granted only by the Dean of Graduate Studies and Research
+- There is a non-refundable application fee of $40 (money order or check made payable to Clark University).

-- Formal notification is by official letter from the graduate dean.
+- Formal notification is by official letter from the Dean of the College of Professional and Continuing Education and the Dean of Graduate Studies.

 To be considered for acceptance to a graduate degree or certificate program, an applicant must have a bachelor's degree from an accredited institution.
-All degree candidates must submit the following to the COPACE office:
+All degree candidates must submit the following to Clark University Graduate Admissions Office office:

 - Official transcripts of all previous undergraduate and/or graduate education: